tfabris/BlueGigaEmpeg/README.md

 ###  Important:

-Do not connect the BlueGigaEmpeg module to the Empeg until after completing the step in this document titled "Modify Empeg Car interior for I2S digital audio connection".
+Do not connect the BlueGigaEmpeg module to the Empeg until after completing the step in this document titled "Modify empeg Car interior for I2S digital audio connection".
 Also, once the I2S modification has been completed, do not connect the Empeg to any tuner module.
 Damage may occur if these instructions are not followed.

-You must already be comfortable with safely dismantling and repairing your empeg Car in order to safely make this modification.
+Be sure you are capable of safely making the internal modification to the empeg Car player as described in the section of this document titled "Modify Empeg Car interior for I2S digital audio connection".
 I take no responsibility for damage incurred while you are dismantling your empeg Car player.

-Be sure you are capable of safely making the internal modification to the empeg Car player as described in the section of this document titled "Modify Empeg Car interior for I2S digital audio connection".

 Modify your Arduino compiler for larger buffer size